bjoerge/remon/README.md

 In my own experience, I end up hitting reload approximately three times before the server is finally restarted.

-* `relegate` checks require.cache at *incoming* requests to see if any of the loaded files has changed since the previous request.
+* `relegate` overcomes this by checking for changes at *incoming* requests to see if anything has changed since the previous request.

 * if a change is detected it will puts any incoming request on hold until the app is fully restarted and ready to handle the request.

+# Change detectors

+A change detector is simply a strategy that detects if any files has changed since last check was issued.

+The default change detector is `require` which taps into require.cache and

+It is implemented as a function with the signature

 # Assumptions / current limitations

 * Your app will run in a single child process.
 It will probably not play well with the cluster module.

-* Only files in require.cache will trigger a full reload of the app.
-Static files, resources, etc. should be served as-is or bundled on the fly.
+* There are currently no provided strategy for detecting changes in other files than those loaded via require("filename").
+  Strategies to deal with static files, resources, etc. is future work.

+# Gotchas

+Relegate works by monkey patching `http.createServer` and `HttpServer.listen`.
+Keep this in mind if you run into weird http related issues.

 # Usage